Send us your feedback

 Greener, safer, improved brazing

-Gränges assembles its aluminium sheets through brazing using braze clads, a fast and convenient assembly method.
+Gränges customers assemble aluminium sheets through brazing using braze clads, a fast and convenient assembly method.
 The technique used is called controlled atmosphere brazing (CAB), a procedure where brazing is performed in a furnace with nitrogen (N2) at temperatures around 600ºC.
 A crucial step preceding brazing is the removal of the surface oxide layer, which forms naturally on the aluminium surface.
 In the CAB technique, the oxide layer is dissolved using a potassium fluoroaluminate flux.

-Oxide removal using a potassium fluoroaluminate flux presents some significant drawbacks: it is harmful to health and the environment, and its residues can impair the aluminium performance in heat exchangers by suppressing its cooling capacity.
+Oxide removal using a potassium fluoroaluminate flux presents some significant drawbacks: it is harmful to health and the environment, and its residues can impair the performance in heat exchangers by suppressing its cooling capacity.
 Due to these aspects, the development of flux-free brazing, using magnesium (Mg) as the oxide break-up agent, is an attractive alternative.
 First, flux-free brazing needs more in-depth knowledge to be optimised, standardised and applied in industrial production.
 And here’s where MAX IV comes into play.

 The uniqueness of synchrotron light

 At the HIPPIE and SPECIES beamlines at MAX IV, the team of representatives from Gränges, Linköping University, and Uppsala Synchrotronix AB performed advanced X-ray photoelectron spectroscopy (XPS) experiments on aluminium samples provided by Gränges.
 What makes XPS at MAX IV special is the high quality of the synchrotron X-ray beam and the unique setups available.
-Using the technology available at the Swedish synchrotron allowed the researchers to prevent the evaporation of Mg, a crucial aspect for this deoxidation approach.
+Using the technology available at the Swedish synchrotron allowed the researchers to prevent the evaporation of Mg, a crucial aspect for this deoxidation study.
 They were furthermore able to observe the kinetics of the break-up process while it occurred (operando measurements) by performing the experiments at brazing temperatures in the protecting nitrogen atmosphere used in production operations.
 Thanks to these advantages, the authors obtained unprecedented insights on flux-free oxide removal.